PlagueBuilds/All-items-map/README.md

 ![forge](https://user-images.githubusercontent.com/124402987/216847733-9742a57a-8d50-4f0d-b252-31f0b15957d1.png)

-# How do I add the map?
+# How do I add the world?

 Start by downloading the zip file called All items map.
 Next step is to navigate to your "worlds" folder for Core Keeper.